Obelia dichotoma

 Obelia dichotoma is a broadly distributed, mainly marine but sometimes freshwater, colonial hydrozoan in the order Leptothecata that forms regular branching stems and a distinctive hydrotheca.
-O. dichotoma can be found in climates from the arctic to the tropics in protected waters such as marches and creeks but not near open coasts like beaches in depths up to 250m.
+O. dichotoma can be found in climates from the arctic to the tropics in protected waters such as marshes and creeks but not near open coasts like beaches in depths up to 250 m.
 O. dichotoma uses asexual and sexual reproduction and feeds on mainly zooplankton and fecal pellets.
 Obelia dichotoma has a complex relationship with the ecosystem and many economic systems.

 Description

 A thecate hydroid with a hydrotheca long enough to enclose the hydranth, feeding polyp, when fully contracted.
-The bell or goblet shaped hydrotheca lacks an operculum, but contains a diaphragm at the base and changes to a brown color over time.
+The bell- or goblet-shaped hydrotheca lacks an operculum, but it contains a diaphragm at the base and changes to a brown color over time.
 The rim of the hydrotheca is smooth or softly toothed and can be used to distinguish O. dichotoma from other Obelia species.
-O. dichotoma polyp heigh ranges from 215-300 μm and diameter from 210-275 μm.
-The colony of O. dichotoma forms slender alternative branching stems with hydrocauli up to 350 mm tall with the hydranths located on thin stalks.
-The medusae of O. dichotoma swim freely in water and are disk shaped with 16 or more tentacles.
+O. dichotoma polyp height ranges from 215 to 300 μm and diameter from 210 to 275 μm.
+The colony of O. dichotoma forms slender alternative branching stems with hydrocauli up to 350 mm tall, with the hydranths located on thin stalks.
+The medusae of O. dichotoma swim freely in water and are disk-shaped with 16 or more tentacles.
 The medusae tentacles are not highly specialized but contain nematocysts grouped in rings.

 Distinction from Obelia sp.

 Obelia dichotoma can be distinguished from other species using the morphological traits of the organism.
-Obelia bidentata has toothed rims on the hydrotheca and, unlike O. dichotoma, older parts of the colony do not turn brown.
+Obelia bidentata has toothed rims on the hydrotheca, and, unlike O. dichotoma, older parts of the colony do not turn brown.
 Obelia geniculata is unbranched and usually lives on brown algae.
-Obelia dichotoma can be distinguished from Clytia spp. by counting tentacle numbers because Clytia have less than 16 tentacles.
-Another genus, Gonothyraea, can be distinguished from O. dichotoma because medusae remains attached to the polyps and is not free swimming.
+Obelia dichotoma can be distinguished from Clytia spp. by counting tentacle numbers because Clytia have fewer than 16 tentacles.
+Another genus, Gonothyraea, can be distinguished from O. dichotoma because medusae remain attached to the polyps and are not free-swimming.

 Distribution and habitat

-Obelia dichotoma is widely distributed throughout protected marine and freshwaters and, like many other hydroids, colonies attach to structures such as pilings, debris, seaweeds, grasses, and barnacles at depths from <25m up to 275m.
+Obelia dichotoma is widely distributed throughout protected marine areas and freshwaters, and, like many other hydroids, colonies attach to structures such as pilings, debris, seaweeds, grasses, and barnacles at depths from <25 m up to 275 m.
 O. dichotoma is relatively uncommon in the open coast such as beach areas.
-This hydroid has been found on both coasts of the U.S., Mediterranean Sea, around Australia, and the southern tip of Africa.
+This hydroid has been found on both coasts of the U.S., in the Mediterranean Sea, around Australia, and at the southern tip of Africa.